By Luke Brown, Community Project Manager

 I always try to walk instead of taking the bus.
 In total, I walk for 1 hour and 20 minutes everyday for work (40 minutes in and 40 minutes out).
 I also ensure I have enough snacks/things I like to eat (healthy, of course) within CLOSE proximity.
 I encourage people to leave work on time!

 Try to make work fun, be supportive of your colleagues and try to be positive

-I listen to music, even just one or two songs - it gives me a little buzz and detachment from my work tasks.
+I listen to music, even just one or two songs - it gives me a little lift and detachment from my work tasks.
 I’ll often message a friend or family member at lunchtime to feel connected to others outside of work

 Never suffer in silence.
 Talk about stresses and strains with colleagues or your line manager - remembering that often experiences are shared and you can learn from others about how they manage them.
 Take a break from your desk at lunchtime.
 Book regular holidays so you give yourself downtime - especially after a busy work period.
 Be organised!
 Find a system that works for you and it will ease pressure and enable proper planning so you can avoid becoming overwhelmed.

 Personally, I like to go outside if possible during lunch to step away from the screen and get some fresh air.
 Being able to have light-hearted conversations with your colleagues also help A LOT!
 Additionally, socialising with your colleagues outside of work (like when we go kayaking!) can also be helpful.

 Outside the office, what other things do you do in life to look after your mental health and wellbeing?